 Europe is widely regarded as one of the most expensive parts of the world and there is plenty of truth to that.
 Cities like London, Paris, Dublin and just about any in Scandinavia are expensive places to live and while salaries are higher, they aren’t exactly great places to just rock up without a job already in place.
 Eastern Europe is considerably cheaper but you don’t exactly have to base yourself in a provincial town in Belarus to find good value and there are some fabulous cities across the continent that are both affordable and fun to live in.
-Read on for 5 European Cities that are cheap to live in and offer a high quality of life!
+This post features five of the cheapest European cities to live in which also offer a high qualify of life.

-Foreigners looking to live in Spain tend to flock to Barcelona or Madrid or one of the more touristy coastal towns.
+People looking for the best places to live in Europe, often head to Spain tend to flock to Barcelona or maybe Madrid or one of the more touristy coastal towns.
 However Valencia is an excellent alternative for those looking for a balance of big city living, great weather and affordability.

 Spain’s third largest city is considerably cheaper to live in than Barcelona or Madrid with rental prices around 50% less.
 Like Barcelona, it boasts a coastal location with great beaches in the city and around and it also has the best climate of the three with average temperatures of 17°C even during the winter while the summer heat is more bearable than in the capital.